AWS Security Vulnerabilities and Configurations

 Another avenue of attack we have taken when exploiting AWS credentials are the restoring and mounting of EBS volumes created from snapshots.
 In an engagement, we found no trace of Ec2 instances running or S3 buckets available running under a root account.
 After further investigation, the company had moved to a different AWS account and operated under the new credentials; however, the old credentials we had obtained still had hundreds if not thousands of snapshots available.
 After restoring and mounting these snapshots following the process above, we were able to discover old source code from which the company continued to build off of.
 This old source still contained sensitive information, such as Github used to pull the developer repositories.

-AWS has proven to be an excellent tool for multiple organizations, but hasty implementations and poor configurations have led to more than one serious breach.
-When implementing your infrastructure, be sure to create different identity access management (IAM) users for each service and only provide access to the resources each user requires.
+AWS security has the potential to be very strong, but poor configurations have led to more than one serious security breach.
+When implementing your security infrastructure, be sure to create different identity access management (IAM) users for each service and only provide access to the resources each user requires.
 If you need to process client data, create a storage bucket just for client data.
 If your machines need to pull configuration data from the cloud, move this data to its own S3 bucket and create a separate IAM account just to access that data.
 Not doing so could potentially lead to a vertical escalation as we mentioned in the attack above.
-Lastly, it is imperative to analyze the trust relationships between external services you use.
+Lastly, it is imperative to analyze the trust relationships between external services you use, and perform regular penetration testing against your AWS environment.
 Whenever you choose a service to supplement your business, you must understand the default configurations used by the third party and how they must be changed to fit your environment.